Marvin the Martian: Later appearances

 Marvin appeared in the Looney Tunes version of A Christmas Carol, Bah, Humduck!
 A Looney Tunes Christmas as an employee at Daffy Duck's "Lucky Duck Super Store".
 Marvin was homesick for his planet, Mars, and wanted to go back for Christmas (but also mentions that he is planning to destroy the Earth as well).
 At first, Daffy does not let him take Christmas off, since he expects the employees to work on Christmas Day.
 After being visited by the abrasive yet well-intentioned Christmas ghosts, Daffy is redeemed, and as part of a surprise Christmas celebration, gives Marvin a rocket that will go faster than the speed of light, allowing him to make it to Mars by yesterday.

 Marvin is the main antagonist in Looney Tunes: Rabbits Run.
 In the film, he plots to turn the Earth invisible and sends his henchman Cecil Turtle (who posed as a government agent) and a pair of disguised Instant Martians to get Lola Bunny's perfume which is able to turn anything invisible.
-However, his plan is fooled by Bugs Bunny, who gets Marvin to accidentally destroying his lair (and Mars in general).
+However, his plan is fooled by Bugs Bunny, who gets Marvin to accidentally destroying his lair (and Mars as a whole).

-In nearly all of his appearances, Marvin is shown using a small pistol that fires either bubbles of pliable plastic or energy beams, and he is seen in Duck Dodgers and the Return of the 24½th Century, with Gossamer, a hairy red monster, as his assistant.
+In nearly all of his appearances, Marvin is shown using a raygun that fires either bubbles of pliable plastic or energy beams, and he is seen in Duck Dodgers and the Return of the 24½th Century, with Gossamer, a hairy red monster, as his assistant.

+Marvin made a brief cameo in the 2003–2007 CN Fridays intro.

 Marvin's descendant Melvin (voiced by Joe Alaskey) appeared as a one-time antagonist in Loonatics Unleashed.

 Marvin is a minor character in Space Jam: A New Legacy, voiced by Eric Bauza, where he appears alongside K-9 after Bugs claims Tune World in the name of the Earth.
 Marvin arrives to claim Tune World in the name of Mars, though Bugs tricks him into thinking that Tune World is in the clear.
 Bugs hijacks Marvin's ship and retreats with LeBron James to find the other Tunes.
 A recurring gag is that Marvin gets knocked out by the hatch of his ship everytime he regains consciousness.

+Marvin appears in the preschool series Bugs Bunny Builders, debuting in the episode Blast Off.

+Marvin appears as a playable character in the video game Multiversus as a projectile based character who uses his rayguns and a Martian ship that fires rockets.